Singleton, Green, DeAngelo, Sumter & Lampitt Bill Would Create Three-Year Pilot Program to Help Struggling Homeowners Reduce Mortgage Principal

 In exchange, the homeowner must convey an equity share in the property to the HMFA equal to the percentage of the principal reduction.
 This would not have to be paid to the HMFA until the property is eventually resold or over a 10-year period beginning after the restructured mortgage is paid off.

-“In addition to having one of the highest foreclosure rates in the nation, New Jersey has the distinction of registering the second longest foreclosure timeline at 1,002 days,” said Lampitt (D-Camden/Burlington).
+“In addition to having one of the highest foreclosure rates in the nation, New Jersey also has the distinction of registering one of the nation’s longest foreclosure timelines,” said Lampitt (D-Camden/Burlington).
 “This adds insult to injury when faced with the nightmare of losing one’s home.
 This pilot program could significantly curb that possibility for many New Jersey homeowners.”

 A homeowner who qualifies for the pilot program would be required to remain the owner of the property for at least five years in order to remain qualified for the benefits.
 However, if a homeowner sells the property in less than five years, an additional five percent of the sales price would be forfeited to the HMFA.